General Dental Informtion

 2-Can periodontal disease affect all areas of the jaw?

-3-What can we prevent yellow teeth?
+3-How can we prevent yellow teeth?

 You should regularly brush your teeth (three times a day) after each meal and rinse your mouth with mouthwash every night.

-4-Can tooth decay lead to tooth discoloration?
+4-Does tooth decay lead to tooth discoloration?

 Tooth decay first causes the enamel to turn yellow, and then the yellow stains on the surface of the tooth may gradually turn gray due to contact with certain foods.

-5-What is the cause of bad breath?
+5-What is the main cause of bad breath?

 Dr Abdolreza Jamilian Orthodontist